Agustin-Vidal-Holberton/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 4-print_rev.c: Prints a string in reverse followed by a new line 5-rev_strings.c: Reverses a string
-6-puts2.c: Prints every other character of a string, starting with the first
+6-puts2.c: Prints every other character of a string, starting with the first 7-puts_half.c: Prints the second half of a string